whit3str/phpLicenseWatcher/vagrant_provision/README.md

     * Virtualbox's NAT firewall is meant to block connections to the VM from the Internet.
     * Your host can be seen from within the VM at `10.0.2.2`.
 * You can manually run `license_cache.php` and `license_util.php` via ssh with `sudo php ~/license_cache` and `sudo php ~/license_util` respectively.  `~/` refers to `/home/vagrant/`.
-* __With the removal of PEAR libraries, Composer is no longer needed and has been disabled in Vagrant.__  Composer may return should the need arise in the future.

 ### Troubleshooting
 * Many problems can be solved by issuing a "full-update". `vagrant up --provision-with full-update`